Master of Arts in Urban Bioethics

 The MA in Urban Bioethics can be completed as a stand-alone degree or as a dual degree.
 We offer dual degree programs with medicine (MD), sociology (MA, PhD), and philosophy (MA, PhD).
 We also offer specialized tracks for Temple University Health System residents in internal medicine, psychiatry, and obstetrics/gynecology.

 Pincus Family Foundation Urban Health Fellowship

-Generously funded by the Pincus Family Foundation, the Pincus Urban Health Fellowship is a program that provides a targeted cohort of healthcare professionals with a well-rounded education about the state of pediatric health in urban communities, and the skills needed to develop and implement new innovations addressing this population.
-A goal of the Pincus Urban Health Fellowship is to build a team knowledgeable of, committed to, and embedded in the communities of North Philadelphia.
+Generously funded by the Pincus Family Foundation, the Pincus Urban Health Fellowship is a two-year program that provides a targeted cohort of healthcare professionals with a well-rounded education about the state of pediatric health in urban communities – equipping them with the skills to develop and implement innovative approaches to address health equity in this population.
+A goal of the Pincus Urban Health Fellowship is to build a team knowledgeable about, committed to, and embedded in urban communities like North Philadelphia.

 Fellows complete the Master of Arts in Urban Bioethics program in year one, which includes the core curriculum and specialized pediatric bioethics and public health electives uniquely crafted to enhance Fellows’ educational experience.
 This theoretical and methodological groundwork becomes the basis for a year-long project in year two.
-Fellows identify a specific pediatric, urban problem evident in North Philadelphia and work with academic, medical, and community mentors to develop, implement, and evaluate an innovative intervention with the goal of improving pediatric health in a fiscally sustainable way.
+Fellows identify a specific pediatric problem in North Philadelphia and work with academic, medical, and community mentors to develop, implement, and produce a thesis that evaluates an innovative intervention with the goal of improv pediatric health in a fiscally sustainable way.
 The project becomes the topic of the thesis degree candidates submit.